T-Distribution Table: The Best Comprehensive Guide (PDF)

 What is a T-distribution?

-The T-distribution, also known as Student’s t-distribution, is a probability distribution that is used in statistical analysis when dealing with small sample sizes.
-It was developed by William Sealy Gosset, who published it under the pseudonym “Student” in 1908 while working for the Guinness Brewery.
+T-distribution, or Student’s t-distribution, is a distribution that applies in statistics for a very small sample size.
+It was devised by William Sealy Gosset, who published it under the name “Student” in 1908 when he worked for the Guinness Brewery.

 Comparison with Normal Distribution